 Pain medications after surgery

-The time to talk about post-surgical pain relief and pain medications is before you have surgery.
-Being prepared can lead to more effective pain management.
+It's best to talk about post-surgical pain relief and pain medications before you have surgery.
+Being prepared can help you better manage your pain.

 Planning for surgery